Secondary Mathematics with QTS (11-16) PGCE

 Learn from leading experts in mathematics teacher training.
 Strengthen your subject knowledge and sharpen your skills in teaching with technology.
 As well as mastering the subject, we’ll help you become confident managing a classroom and assessing your students’ progress.

-With 26 weeks of placement, you’ll experience life in the classroom.
+You’ll experience life in the classroom.
 Not only will you learn more about the subject, but also get to test out different teaching approaches, perfect lesson planning and understand learning strategies.

 Training as a teacher can be equally rewarding and challenging, but we’ll be there to support you every step of the way.
 You’ll be able to get advice from your Personal Tutor and ask for feedback from an assigned mentor at your placement school.